Super GT

-Super GT (stylized as SUPER GT) is a grand touring car racing series that began in 1993.
-Launched as the Zen Nihon GT Senshuken (全日本GT選手権), generally referred to as either the JGTC or the All Japan Grand Touring Car Championship, the series was renamed to Super GT in 2005.
+Super GT (stylized as SUPER GT) is a sports car racing series that began in 1993.
+Launched as the Zen Nihon GT Senshuken (全日本GT選手権), generally referred to as the All Japan Grand Touring Car Championship (JGTC), the series was renamed to Super GT in 2005.
 It is the top level of sports car racing in Japan.

 The series is sanctioned by the Japan Automobile Federation (JAF) and run by the GT Association (GTA).
 Autobacs has been the title sponsor of the series and its predecessor since 1998.

 History

 The JGTC years (1993–2004)

 The JGTC (Japanese Grand Touring Championship) was established in 1993 by the Japan Automobile Federation (JAF) via its subsidiary company the GTA (GT Association), replacing the defunct All Japan Sports Prototype Championship for Group C cars and the Japanese Touring Car Championship for Group A touring cars, which instead would adopt the supertouring formula.
 Seeking to prevent the spiraling budgets and one-team/make domination of both series, JGTC imposed strict limits on power, and heavy weight penalties on race winners, in an openly stated objective to keep on-track action close with an emphasis on keeping fans happy.